-Never allow anyone to operate the ramp unless they are familiar with all of the instructions and warnings contained herein.

-Never try to stop a free wheeling winch handle.
-(Always keep a firm grip on the handle while the ratchet pawl is not fully engaged.)

-Never allow watercraft to roll free down the ramp.
-Injury may occur or damage to watercraft or ramp may occur.
+- Never allow anyone to operate the ramp unless they are familiar with all of the instructions and warnings contained herein. - Never try to stop a free wheeling winch handle.
+(Always keep a firm grip on the handle while the ratchet pawl is not fully engaged.) - Never allow watercraft to roll free down the ramp.
+Injury may occur or damage to watercraft or ramp may occur. - Before beginning, read the entire Assembly and Operating instructions to determine the suitability of this kit for your application.

-Congratulations on the purchase of your ShoreDocker® watercraft ramp.
+Congratulations on the purchase of your ShoreDocker[®] watercraft ramp.
 The following instructions provide guidelines for the construction of your model.
 Remember that with a little planning you may customize this kit to work perfectly for you situation.
-The Model SD1200 is designed for boats up to 1200 lbs, and personal watercraft (PWCs, Jet Skis etc).
+The Model SD1200 is designed for boats up to 1200 lbs. and personal watercraft (PWCs, Jet Skis etc).
 The Model SD2000 is designed for boats up to 2000 Lbs.
 The capacity includes the weight of the watercraft, motor, fuel and any gear onboard.